b00dle/example-python-server/README.md

 The output of the run command will indicate that the server is available on compatible network cards of the host machine under default port 44100.
 For documentation of the currently running ReST API and a GUI for request testing, visit ```http://<ip>:<port>/api/ui```, e.g. ```http://localhost:44100/api/ui```.

-The database created during setup (da-map-3d.db) is a sqlite3 database, which you can read and write to with any compatible tool, such as the commandline:
+The database created during setup (example.db) is a sqlite3 database, which you can read and write to with any compatible tool, such as the commandline:

 ```
 sqlite3 example.db